Vietnam.vn - Nền tảng quảng bá Việt Nam

 The American company Boeing had its own supersonic passenger aircraft project in the 1960s, called the Boeing 2707.
 The Boeing 2707 was America's answer to the European Concorde, aiming to be much larger and faster than the Concorde.

 The Boeing 2707 was designed to carry 250–300 passengers.
-According to Boeing, the aircraft would have a cruising speed of 2,000 mph (3,334 km/h) at an altitude of more than 60,000 feet (18,288 m).
+According to Boeing, the aircraft would have a cruising speed of 2,000 mph (3,334 km/h) at an altitude of over 60,000 feet (18,288 m).
 The project suffered from repeated cost overruns and a lack of a clear market (although 26 airlines ordered 122 aircraft).
 The project was eventually canceled in 1971 before any prototypes were completed.

 2. Concorde